wilco2009/MercuryAce/README.md

 The Mercury Ace project is sponsored by [PCBWay](https://www.pcbway.com/)​.
 The high quality of their boards, the speed of manufacturing and shipping, and their high-tech process have greatly helped us achieve our goals.

-During development, to facilitate building by hobbyists, through-hole components have been used almost exclusively in the motherboard.

 Components that should be changed or should not be put in or changed during the assembly